francoisauxietre/climbingzone/zone/ReadMe.md

-les clauses where et having peuvent avoir [NOT] LIKE, [NOT] BETWEEN, [NOT] IN AND, OR, NOT, [NOT] EXISTS – ALL, SOME/ANY – IS [NOT] EMPTY, [NOT] MEMBER OF select d.nom, avg(e.salaire) from Departement d join d.employes e group by d.nom having count(d.nom) > 3 The job of @Controller is to create a Map of model object and find a view but @RestController simply return the object and object data is directly written into HTTP response as JSON or XML.
+les clauses where et having peuvent avoir [NOT] LIKE, [NOT] BETWEEN, [NOT] IN AND, OR, NOT, [NOT] EXISTS – ALL, SOME/ANY – IS [NOT] EMPTY, [NOT] MEMBER OF select d.nom, avg(e.salaire) from Departement d join d.employes e group by d.nom having count(d.nom) > 3 combo de requetes select e from Employe e where e.salaire >= ( select e2.salaire from Employe e2 where e2.departement = 10) The job of @Controller is to create a Map of model object and find a view but @RestController simply return the object and object data is directly written into HTTP response as JSON or XML.